 When it comes to my daily makeup routine, discovering fixing spray was a big revelation for me.
-Although at first it reminded me of how as a teenager I used to spray my face with hair spray before a night out, I shudder for my poor skin just thinking about it.
-It felt weird but, after suppressing that original thought, fixing spray quickly became a part of my daily routine.
-I know we all want our faces to look exactly as they did when we left the house but with battling and hours commute on a crowded tube before I’ve even got in the office, mine needs all the help it could get!
+Although at first, it did remind me of how as a teenager I used to spray my face with hair spray before a night out.
+(I shudder for my poor skin just thinking about it.)
+But, after suppressing that original hair spray thought, fixing spray quickly became a part of my daily routine.
+We all want our faces to look exactly as they did when we left the house by the time we get back.
+And, when you factor in battling an hours commute on a crowded tube before I’ve even got in the office.
+Well, mine needed all the help it could get!

 As much as I love MAC, L’Oreal’s Infallible Fixing Mist has replaced their Fix + as the final step of my makeup routine.
 I find it really does prolong my makeup, has little to no cracking and feels light on my skin without leaving my face feeling dewy or smudging my mascara.
 To really tell you just how fab this setting spray is, I accidentally drank far too much wine a few weeks ago and fell asleep with a full night out face of makeup on.
 Although my skin hated me the next morning, my makeup still looked pretty much exactly how it did at the bar.
+Result!
 L’Oreal’s Infallible Fixing Mist retails at £7.99, which I personally, with how well it shapes up to higher end setting sprays, think is a bit of a bargain.